 We’re all very different with different lifestyles and challenges – so we have a whole range of solutions to try, to help you log off more regularly.

+We produce an online 6 week digital detox course.
 We host a podcast ‘It’s Complicated‘ chatting to our guests about their phone habits and gleaning tips from them about how they live a more balanced life with tech.
 We run regular digital detox campaigns and challenges to get everyone off their screens; we have our 30 Day Digital Detox Challenge, we host digital detox retreats, events and workshops (for companies and individuals); we’ve devised the 5:2 Digital Diet and we’ve published a couple of books.

 We guarantee something in our smorgasbord of digital detox solutions will work for you.